simon-javier/backup-manuscript-thesis/main.typ

 In the Philippines, early efforts like the Bionyx project (2018) explored AI-driven fingernail analysis, using Microsoft Azure Custom Vision to identify systemic conditions such as heart, lung, and liver issues through nail images.
 While innovative, its reliance on older technology resulted in limited precision compared to modern deep learning models #cite(<chua_student-made_2018>, form: "normal").
 Internationally, research has emphasized the diagnostic value of nails, with studies employing machine learning techniques like Support Vector Machines and CNNs to enhance classification accuracy #cite(<dhanashree_fingernail_2022>, form: "normal").
 Despite these advancements, a critical gap persists: the integration of deep learning-based classification with probabilistic inference to estimate the likelihood of systemic diseases, providing actionable insights for users.

-This study aims to address this gap by developing a deep learning-based system that combines CNNs (e.g., ResNet, MobileNet, Efficent Net) for nail disorder classification with probabilistic models (e.g., Naïve Bayes, Bayesian Inference) to infer systemic disease probabilities.
-By using publicly available datasets from Kaggle and Roboflow, augmented with clinical health data, the system is designed to be a globally accessible, non-invasive tool for early health screening.
+To address the challenges faced in identifying systemic diseases from nail biomarkers, the study aims to develop a deep learning-based system that combines CNN models, specifically, EfficientNetV2S, VGG16, ResNet50 and RegNetY 16GF.
+The study also utilized a newer vision transformer model, SwinV2B for nail disorder classification with probabilistic models /*(e.g., Naïve Bayes, Bayesian Inference)*/ to infer systemic disease probabilities.
+By using publicly available datasets from Roboflow, the system is designed to be a globally accessible, non-invasive tool for early health screening.
 The proposed system will empower individuals, regardless of their location or socioeconomic status, to monitor their health proactively, offering a user-friendly platform that delivers probabilistic risk assessments and actionable recommendations for medical consultation.

 #pagebreak()
 === Research Problem